Best Electrolytes for Women 2026

 - Sugar sensitivity: If you crash easily or prefer low-sugar living, choose zero-sugar options first.

-- Bloating & water retention: Clean ingredients and stable hydration can actually reduce bloat, not increase it.
+- Bloating and water retention: Clean ingredients and stable hydration can actually reduce bloat, not increase it.

-- Perimenopause & hormones: Electrolytes may support energy, mood, and stress resilience during hormone shifts.
+- Perimenopause and hormones: Electrolytes may support energy, mood, and stress resilience during hormone shifts.

-- Taste & texture: If you don’t love the flavor, you won’t drink it.
+- Taste and texture: If you don’t love the flavor, you won’t drink it.
 Pick something you genuinely enjoy.

 - Timing: Some women feel best sipping throughout the day; others prefer electrolytes only around workouts.